310 Permit Information

 After an inspection is conducted, team members make recommendations to the district at a regular meeting.
 The applicant can waive participation, submit a team member report jointly with other team members (if in agreement with their recommendations), or submit a separate report.

-If no inspection is required, the district may proceed with the application and the applicant will be notified of its decision.
+If no inspection is required, the district may proceed with the application and the applicant will be notified of the supervisors’ decision.

 3) Decision Process